 Where is it?
 Les Baux de Provence, France of 2000 images are projected onto the walls and floor of a vast old stone quarry, their movement choreographed to dramatic music.

 Where is it?
-The Carrières de Lumières are located in the Val d’Enfer, a stone’s throw from Les Baux, France.
+The Carrières de Lumières is located in the Val d’Enfer, a stone’s throw from Les Baux, France.

 How much does it cost?
 Tickets are 24€ and can be purchased here.

 Disclosure: My visit to Les Beau & Carrieres de Lumieres was sponsored by Viking River Cruises, however the thrilling experience I had was all my own!